GeoscienceAustralia/dea-knowledge-hub/docs/guides/setup/dea_maps.md

 ## Switch bands and layers

-Most data products contain multiple 'bands' or 'layers' of data that reveal different features of the landscape.
+Most datasets contain multiple 'bands' or 'layers' of data that reveal different features of the landscape.
 You can switch between these using the **Styles** dropdown in the left sidebar.

-For example, the 'DEA Surface Reflectance (Sentinel-2)' product can be switched to the 'False colour - Green, SWIR, NIR' style.
+For example, the 'DEA Surface Reflectance (Sentinel-2)' dataset can be switched to the 'False colour - Green, SWIR, NIR' style.
 This style uses wavelengths of light beyond the visible spectrum ('near infrared' and 'short-wave infrared') to highlight waterbodies, vegetation, and other features more distinctly.

 ![False colour](/_files/dea-maps/dea_maps_styles_2.jpg)